 Today you will travel by express train to Abashiri.
+Pick up your rental car and travel to the hotel.
 After checking in and retrieving your main luggage, you can enjoy the baths before you have dinner.
 Breakfast at the hotel and dinner at the ryokan included.

 Travel: 5 1/2 Hours